 By Peter Osborne

-JustFoodforDogs is finalizing plans to start construction on a “human-grade commissary” in New Castle that will produce 35,000-40,000 pounds of fresh, highly nutritious dog food per day for kitchens, pantries, and stores-in-stores along the East Coast when it opens this fall.
+NEW CASTLE — JustFoodforDogs is finalizing plans to start construction on a “human-grade commissary” that will produce 35,000 to 40,000 pounds of fresh, highly nutritious dog food per day for kitchens, pantries, and stores along the East Coast when it opens this fall.

 The “kitchen” will open with about 30 people at 200 Centerpoint Blvd., said Carey Tischler, CEO of the Irvine, California-based pioneer of the whole-food movement for pets.
 The company is still evaluating project bids for construction.

-JFFD was one of the early successes of the Delaware Prosperity Partnership when it announced in December that it had chosen Delaware over New Jersey for its first East Coast distribution center.
-The company received a $170,000 performance-based grant from the Council on Development Finance following its meeting in late November.
-JFFD pledged to employ 50 people within three years and spend $1.5 million to $1.7 million in capital as part of the grant requirements.
+JFFD was one of the early successes of the state’s public-private economic development agency, Delaware Prosperity Partnership, when it announced in December 2018 that it had chosen Delaware over New Jersey for its first East Coast distribution center.
+The company received a $170,000 performance-based Strategic Fund grant from the Council on Development Finance following its meeting in late November.
+JFFD pledged to employ 50 people within three years and invest $1.5 million to $1.7 million in capital as part of the grant requirements.

 JFFD operates 30 locations in New York and New Jersey, with most of those being stores inside of mega-pet retailer Petco.
 Tischler said he expects to have 75 stores in New York, New Jersey, and Boston by the end of 2019 with more to come in 2020 and 2021.
 The New Castle commissary will serve all the East Coast stores, including future locations between Philadelphia and Washington, D.C., he said.